Nick-the-BinaryTree/model-tube/README.md

 `tube.resetIndex()`

-To create a blank Elasticsearch index with the `es_index` name in settings:
+Creating a blank Elasticsearch index is similar to the CLI command:

 `tube.createIndex()`

-Note: The above will do nothing if the index already exists.
+Also similar to the CLI command, to clear all models of a certain type:

+`tube.clearTypes([array of model names])`

 Use the search features similarly to their CLI format: